sungnga/practice/web-dev/README.md

 - Install heroku CLI and Git
 - Login to heroku using CLI.
 In project directory, run: `heroku login`
 - It will redirect you to heroku website to login.
 In the terminal it should say that you've successfully logged in
+- Create Heroku app.
+At the root of project directory, run: `heroku create ngala-yelpcamp`

 **4. Clean Up Our App for Production Deployment**
 - Let's make some changes to our app